andre-santos-pt/javardise/README.md

 - MacOS: ``java -XstartOnFirstThread -jar javardise-macos.jar``

 ## Standalone application (with embedded JRE)
 Run the task **jpackage** (*distribution* category) to produce an installable bundle for your operating system, without requiring Java previously installed.
 The output file will be stored in *build/dist*.
+The plugin for compilation will be packaged.

 ## Integration in other projects